 The following issues are not displayed in Figure 12 due to accounting for less than 2% of issues: 'Physical or mental impairment of health professional' and 'Fraud/illegal practice of a financial nature'.
+Totals may not sum to 100% due to rounding.

-'Unprofessional behaviour' has accounted for the large majority of complaint issues regarding misconduct over the past five years.
-The frequency of complaints about 'Unprofessional behaviour' increased from 121 occurrences in 2014-15 to 194 occurrences in 2018-19.
+'Unprofessional behaviour' has accounted for at least 75% of complaint issues regarding misconduct over the past five years, and has been increasing in proportion since 2017-18.